middieNomad/lenovodotfiles/README.md

 + bashrc
 + imwheel

-**Note :**  __These configs may not be really plug and play.
+**Note :**  __These configs may not be  plug and play.
 You might need to tinker with the configs a bit to get things working correctly.
 This was working on an arch box.__

 ### Prerequisites ###
 The following packages must be installed for the configs to work.